We know it: Hobart and Lincoln, two well-known and trusted names when it comes to welders.

 Hobart 140 vs Lincoln 140 – The Main Differences

-With both welders, you can operate the controls with gloves on, even though the knobs are on the small side.
+You can operate the controls with gloves on with both welders, even though the knobs are on the small side.

 Wire Feed Speed